 At the bottom of a devotional from Our Daily Bread, I came across a interesting tidbit of information about influencing our particular audience, and it caused me to consider who it is I am trying reach with my story of Jesus.
 Of course, I’d like to reach everybody.
 I guess social media is a good platform for that sort of thing.
 But I also have a specific audience I’d like to reach with my personal life story.
 I began working on that story several months ago, and I was encouraged by this message to keep moving forward in that pursuit.

-I’m not an expert at anything, really, but I DO have a story to tell that might help folks who were hurt by their past.
-Mine isn’t not going to be tell-all type of story; instead, it’s going to be a witness to the sovereignty and protection of God through some pretty tumultuous years and how God was always with me–He never left my side–even when I didn’t know much at all about Him.
+I’m not an expert, but I do have a story to tell that might help folks who were hurt by their past.
+Mine is not going to be tell-all type of story; instead, it’s going to be a witness to the sovereignty and protection of God through some pretty tumultuous years and how God was always with me–He never left my side–even when I didn’t know much at all about Him.

 What is your story?
 How might it benefit the world around you?